Bound states of the Yukawa potential from hidden supersymmetry: Conclusions

 \section{Conclusions}

 In this work we give a detailed phenomenological analysis of the complete solution to the bound states of the Yukawa potential introduced in \cite{Napsuciale:2020ehf}.
 Eigenstates, $\psi_{nlm}$, and eigenvalues, $\epsilon_{nl}$, are obtained using the hidden supersymmetry of the system and a Taylor expansion of the Yukawa potential in terms of the parameter $\delta=a_{0}/D$.
 The solutions for the eigenvalues $\epsilon_{nl}$ are given as Taylor series in $\delta$ whose coefficients depend on $n^{2}$ and $l(l+1)$.
-The eigenstates have a similar form to the solutions of the Coulomb potential but with the Laguerre Associated polynomials, $L^{2l+1}_{n-l-1}(\rho)$, replaced with new polynomials of order $k$ in $\delta$, $N^{2l+1}_{n-l-1}(\rho,\delta,k)$, whose coefficients are polynomial in $\rho=2r/na_{0}$.
+The eigenstates have a similar form to the solutions of the Coulomb potential but with the Laguerre associated polynomials, $L^{2l+1}_{n-l-1}(\rho)$, replaced with new polynomials of order $k$ in $\delta$, $N^{2l+1}_{n-l-1}(\rho,\delta,k)$, whose coefficients are polynomial in $\rho=2r/na_{0}$.
 We provide analytical expressions up to order $\delta^{10}$ for the eigenvalues and to order $\delta^{5}$ for the eigenstates but both can be easily calculated to the desired order $k$.
+We wrote a {\it Mathematica} code, publicly available, for this purpose \cite{Napsuciale:2021ma}.

-Our results are in principle valid for small values of $\delta$ (large values of the screening) but since our procedure allows to easily calculate eigenvalues to high orders, the convergence radii of the Taylor series can be enlarged up to the critical screening values using the Pad\'e approximants technique.
+Our results are in principle valid for small values of $\delta$ (large values of the screening) but since our procedure allows to easily calculate eigenvalues to higher orders, the convergence radii of the Taylor series can be enlarged up to the critical screening values using the Pad\'e approximants technique.
 This procedure permit us to calculate eigenvalues with high precision, which we estimate from the properties of the Pad\'e approximants, in the whole range of values of $\delta$ where bound states exist.
 We find that, for a given $n$, states with higher $l$ are more energetic such that for $n\ge 4$ energy levels exhibit a cross-over phenomenon.
 The critical screening lengths, $\delta_{nl}$, can also be precisely calculated for every state and we give numerical results them up to $n=9$ using the expansion to very high order( from $\delta^{43}$ to $\delta^{53}$, depending of the state).

 Similar considerations on the convergence radii apply to the eigenstates of the Yukawa potential.
 In this case, the information on the screening effects is contained in the new polynomials $N^{2l+1}_{n-l-1}(\rho,\delta,k)$.
 We provide analytical expressions up to $k=5$ for these polynomials.
 Higher order can be easily calculated but yields long expressions and are not shown here.
 We calculate the radial probabilities, finding that screening has sizable effects only for values of $\delta$ close to the critical ones.
 The convergence radii of the perturbative expansion of the new polynomials, can also be improved using the corresponding Pad\'e approximants.
 In this case, the coefficients of the rational functions entering the Pad\'e approximants are $\rho$-dependent which makes numerical computations more resource consuming.
 We provide results for $N=8$ (meaning a calculation to order $\delta ^{16}$) for the radial probabilities which allows us to reach screenings of the order $\delta\approx 3 \delta_{nl}/4$.
 For these values, a delocalization effect is already visible in the radial probabilities.